aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ```

 #### Public Key
-The Public Key module is is used to perform authentication with public/private key pairs.
-The module itself *does not* perform this validation - it simply verifies that `PublicKeys` for the user are included in the response to AWS Transfer so that it can complete validation of the private key.
-There are no settings to configure.
+The Public Key module is used to perform authentication with public/private key pairs.
+The module itself *does not* perform this validation - it simply verifies that `PublicKeys` for the user are included in the response to the AWS Transfer Family service so that it can complete verification of the private key.
+There are no settings to configure in this module.

 ##### DynamoDB Record Schema
 ```json